 - Make Action Steps Template: It’s a simple template in tabular form that represents all tasks that are required to achieve a goal.
 It presents a similar kind of information that is available on project schedules such as Actions/Tasks, dates, duration, required resources, responsible teams, and comments.

 - Define Communication Media: It’s recommended to clearly define communication media’s which will be used to keep the whole project management team on the same page.
 Project management software is used for this purpose which gives real-time information about tasks that have been completed and what tasks are in progress.

 - Setup Alerts: Alerts are set up to reduce the possibility of ignorance of important events such as an alert should be launched whenever a new task is added, or any change is made in existing tasks and on the achievement of milestones during the project lifecycle.

-Following points should also be considered for making above action plan successful,
+The following points should also be considered for making the above action plan successful,

 - Use color schemes for highlighting priorities and current focuses.

-- Discuss pending tasks with the stakeholder in the form of project progress report
+- Discuss pending tasks with the stakeholder in the form of a project progress report